zeroluck/docs/sources/admin-guide/saml/saml-sp-configuration.md

 3. Select Destination.
 You can keep the default destination for your local testing.
 But, please make sure that there is no other "Apache Software Foundation" directory in your current "C:\Program Files\" location.
 ![Apache Location](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/sp_setup/admin_sp_apachedestination.png)

-4. Insert Server Informations.
+4. Insert Server Information.
 For local testing, **localdomain/localhost** can be used.
 ![Server info](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/sp_setup/admin_sp_serverinfo.png)

 5. Test if Apache is installed or not.
 Open your web browser and use **localhost** as the address.
 If the screen resembles the screenshot below, then you are done.